 Sometimes a bug bite can really hurt!
 If one nails you good and the pain is bothersome, you can try a few natural remedies to ease the discomfort.

 - Willow bark: Willow bark, a natural form of salicin– is the same active ingredient found in aspirin.
-A dose of 120 mg of salicin equivalent would be adequate for mild pain and 240 mg for more acute pain.
+A dose of 120 mg of salicin equivalent would be adequate for mild pain and 240 mg for more minor pain.
 White willow has been used for pain and inflammation since 400 B.C.
 People were advised to chew on the willow tree bark and leaves to relieve their aches, pain and fevers.
 Now, it is used in OTC products.
 But the natural bark is still a favorite for those who prefer all-natural solutions.
 Just remember that long-term use can still wreak havoc on your kidneys.
 So use it sparingly.

 - Capsaicin: Spicing up your diet might lower overall pain since cayenne pepper and hot foods like wasabi (a type of horseradish) have been shown to alleviate pain including post-operative pain.
 Topical capsaicin (from cayenne pepper), for example, is used pharmacologically on diabetic neuropathy of the foot.